codeteri/codeteri/README.md

 Hello, This is my GitHub, feel free to browse
-- 🔭 I’m currently studying at UCT & Interning at Simply Anvil as a Full Stack Software Engineer
+- 🔭 I’m currently studying at UCT & Working at Simply Anvil as a Junior Full Stack Software Engineer